 Applicants are required to have achieved BSc Hons Science degree, 2:1 classification which contains a substantive component of biochemistry and physiology or equivalent related science subjects which demonstrate an understanding of the fundamentals in biosciences and also have studied research skills and methodology within a previous degree or demonstrate their ability to undertake the course through the accreditation of prior experiential learning.

 EU students are eligible to apply.
 However this course is not currently open to overseas applicants due to placement constraints.

 Students must be in good health as evidenced from a satisfactory medical report (SENDO compliant) and entry is also subject to a satisfactory criminal record check carried out through AccessNI.

 The closing date for applications is 15th January of the year of entry.
 Each application form must be accompanied by a copy of degree transcript, two academic references and a 500-word supporting statement to clearly outline why you are applying for this programme and relevant information to support your application, all of which is used to select students for interview.
 Please note that it is the applicant’s responsibility to ensure that 2 written references are uploaded by closing date: names of 2 referees is not sufficient.
 Interviews (in March/April) form part of the selection process at which attendance in person is usually required.
-There are currently 10 places: 5 places of which are part-funded by Department of Health NI (135 credits) and self funded for remaining modules (180 credits).
-5 places are self-funded and students required to pay for the full course fees and placement expenses.
-Students living in GB are not eligible for this bursary due to regulations by DoHNI.
+There are currently 5 places which are part-funded by Department of Health NI (135 credits) and self funded for remaining modules (180 credits).
+Students living in GB are not eligible for this part funding due to regulations by DoHNI.
 Further information on admissions process and fees can be obtained from Course Director or Admissions Office, Coleraine

 Ulster recognises a number of other English language tests and comparable IELTS equivalent scores.